warelab/release-notes/oryza/PanOryza Release 7---2023-07-08.md

 - Links to the GrameneOryza search interface results, see for example: [Os05g0113900](https://oryza-ensembl.gramene.org/Oryza_sativa/Gene/GrameneSearch?g=Os05g0113900;r=5:738208-739079;t=Os05t0113900-01)

-- Updated nomenclature for reference sequence assemblies based on standard recommendations from the NSF-DBI (#2029854): CIBR-BBSRC: PanOryza: Globally coordinated genomes, proteomes and pathways for rice, see [species list]([https://ensembl.sorghumbase.org/species.html](https://oryza-ensembl.gramene.org/species.html)). [remove?  ask Sharon: is this different from the update in R5?]
+- Updated gene names for the Magic16 genomes with new prefixes:

 ### New Data